Woody Island (Alaska): Current use

 During the 1950s, the American Baptist Church began offering a non-denominational summer camp on the island, which is still in operation today.
 The FAA still maintains a radio beacon on the island for aircraft directional use.
 There is no longer any public transportation to the island.
 The island is inhabited today by two "hermits" and is visited by two families owning summer homes there.
 The majority of land on Woody Island is private property, except for the Woody Island State Recreation Site a 112 acre wilderness area belonging to Alaska State Parks.
 The island is designated as the Leisnoi Alaska Native Village Statistical Area.

 Demographics

 Woody Island (or Leisnoi) first appeared on the 1880 U.S. Census as the unincorporated village of "Lesnova."
-Of 157 residents, 99 were Inuit, 56 were Creole (Mixed Russian and Native) and 2 were White.
+Of 157 residents, 99 were Alutiiq, 56 were mixed Russian and Native, and 2 were white.
 It did not appear on the 1890 census.
 It returned in 1900 as "Wood Island Settlement."
 In 1910–40, it returned as "Wood Island."
 In 1950–80, it returned as Woody Island.
 It was designated an Alaskan Native Village Statistical Area (ANVSA) in 1980.
 It did not appear on the 1990 or 2000 censuses.
 It last returned on the 2010 census as the ANVSA of Leisnoi, but reported 0 residents.